Eric Chen

 Entropy (Special Issue on Advances in Computational Imaging), 2025

-Joint Optimization of Multiple Resources for Distributed Service Deployment in Satellite Edge Computing Networks PDF
+Joint Optimization of Multiple Resources for Distributed Service Deployment in Satellite Edge Computing Networks Abstract PDF

 Jiachen Sun, Xu Chen, Zhen Li, Jiawei Wang, Yuxi Chen